The Bahamian Project was created in 2012 to explore the Bahamian reality from a humanistic point of view.

 The style of photography used in the Bahamian Project offers a faithful, permanent and universal means of communication.
 By presenting the subjects in a uniquely personal manner, the images provide insight into the personalities of the individual subjects and help create a mirror of the Bahamian condition.

 The Bahamian Project acts to preserve history, providing meaning and insight to this time in the story of The Bahamas, showing the good in Bahamian society so that it may be fostered, enriched and enjoyed forever.

-There are also plans to publish a high-quality coffee table book with the collection of images, information on the portrait subjects and behind-the-scenes photographs of the production.
+There are plans to publish high-quality coffee table books with themed collections of images, information on the portrait subjects and behind-the-scenes photographs of the production.

-Through the generosity of our sponsors and public donations, the Bahamian Project will continue to preserve, sponsor and present to the public; photographic exhibitions, portfolios, books, lectures, videos, seminars and workshops that show the importance of fine portraiture while showcasing the beauty and character of the people of The Bahamas.
+Through the generosity of our sponsors and public donations, the Bahamian Project will continue to preserve, sponsor and present fine portraiture, while showcasing the beauty and character of the people of The Bahamas.

-Sign-up for our mailing list to stay informed on the progress, special exhibitions and other events related to the Bahamian Project and the creation of the Bahamas National Portrait Gallery.
+Please sign up for our mailing list to stay informed on the progress, special exhibitions and other events related to the Bahamian Project and visit the Bahamas National Portrait Gallery website.